-For numbered access lists, one ACL is known to be of the standard type if its identifier is between one and 99.
-These access lists support a single criterion for packet matching: the packet's source address.
+For numbered access lists, one ACL is known to be of the standard type if its identifier is between 1 and 99.
+These access lists support a single criterion for packet matching, and no others, it's the packet's source address.

-The access-list command is used to create a numbered access list:
+The access-list command is used to create numbered access lists: